TTC (TTC) Price Hits $0.0205

-TTC (CURRENCY:TTC) traded down 3.1% against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on July 31st.
-TTC has a total market cap of $9.12 million and approximately $67.00 worth of TTC was traded on exchanges in the last 24 hours.
-In the last seven days, TTC has traded down 7.8% against the dollar.
-One TTC coin can currently be bought for $0.0205 or 0.00000191 BTC on popular exchanges including Bibox, Bittrex, IDEX and BitForex.
+TTC (CURRENCY:TTC) traded 3.1% lower against the U.S. dollar during the one day period ending at 23:00 PM E.T. on August 1st.
+TTC has a market cap of $9.12 million and $67.00 worth of TTC was traded on exchanges in the last 24 hours.
+During the last week, TTC has traded 7.8% lower against the U.S. dollar.
+One TTC coin can currently be bought for approximately $0.0205 or 0.00000191 BTC on popular exchanges including BitForex, Bittrex, Bibox and Upbit.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.